Facilitated Diffusion A Level Biology

 • Ion transport across nerve cells: The transmission of nerve impulses relies heavily on the rapid movement of ions like sodium (Na⁺) and potassium (K⁺) across nerve cell membranes via ion channels.
 These channels open and close in response to changes in membrane potential, allowing for the propagation of action potentials.

-• Water movement across cell membranes: While water primarily moves via osmosis, certain specialized channels called aquaporins facilitate the rapid passage of water across cell membranes.
+• Water movement across cell membranes: While water primarily moves via osmosis, certain specialized channels called aquaporins allow the rapid passage of water across cell membranes.
 Aquaporins are especially important in tissues with high water permeability, like the kidneys.

 Facilitated Diffusion vs. Active Transport